How much car insurance do you need?

 There are three types of car insurance plans available in India.
 Given below are the classification and details of coverage for each plan:

-Third-party insurance It is a basic policy mandated by law under the Motor Vehicles Act and offers protection to the third party in case of injury or death.
+Third-party car insurance It is a basic policy mandated by law under the Motor Vehicles Act and offers protection to the third party car insurance in case of injury or death.
 It does not cover the insured vehicle or owner/driver, though some insurers bundle a personal accident cover under this plan.

 Own-damage cover for the insured vehicle includes:

 - In-transit damage while travelling through land, sea, or water transport